Worker cooperative: Common ownership

-A very significant early influence on the movement has been the Scott Bader Commonwealth, a composites and specialty polymer plastics manufacturing company in Wellingborough, Northamptonshire, which its owner Ernest Bader gave to the workforce in installments through the late 1950s to early 1960s.
-Contrary to the popular concept of common ownership organizations as being small organisations, this is a high-technology chemical manufacturer whose turnover has exceeded £100 million per annum since the early 1990s with a workforce of hundreds.
-In London, Calverts is an example of an established worker co-operative with a policy of pay parity.
-From the collective movement, one of the most successful ventures is probably Suma Wholefoods in Elland, West Yorkshire.
+A significant early influence on the movement has been the Scott Bader Commonwealth, a composites and specialty polymer plastics manufacturing company in Wellingborough, Northamptonshire, whose owner Ernest Bader gave to the company to the workforce in installments through the late 1950s to early 1960s.
+Contrary to the popular concept of common ownership organizations as being small organizations, this is a high-technology chemical manufacturer whose turnover has exceeded £100 million per annum since the early 1990s with a workforce of hundreds.
+In London, Calverts is an example of an established worker cooperative with a policy of pay parity.
+One of the most successful ventures of the collective movement is Suma Wholefoods in Elland, West Yorkshire.